What is Form Recognizer?

 Train without labels

-By default, Form Recognizer uses unsupervised learning to understand the layout and relationships between fields and entries in your forms.
+Form Recognizer uses unsupervised learning to understand the layout and relationships between fields and entries in your forms.
 When you submit your input forms, the algorithm clusters the forms by type, discovers what keys and tables are present, and associates values to keys and entries to tables.
-This doesn't require manual data labeling or intensive coding and maintenance, and we recommend you try this method first.
+Training without labels doesn't require manual data labeling or intensive coding and maintenance, and we recommend you try this method first.

 Train with labels